noflo/noflo-lint/README.md

 ## Contributing

 Additional checks can be added to the `src/check.coffee` file.
 Each "checker" receives a component instance to inspect.
+Another interesting area would be to inspect the connections in the graph.
+For example, detecting if there are unconnected required ports.